Director: Dr. Rhonda Lewis

 The WSU-KU Research Collaborative on Personality and Psychopathology focuses primarily on psychiatric adolescent and adult inpatients.
 This group has been in operation for about 18 years.
 The greatest share of our data consists of psychological assessments of patients including the MMPI-2-RC and its recent revision the MMPI-2-RF, and the MCMI-III in adults and the MMPI-A and MACI in adolescents.
 The majority of our work consists of psychometric studies of our instruments to better understand their reliability and validity and to explore the dimensions of psychopathology they assess.
 The actual content of our studies ranges widely.
 Recent studies consisted of completing the first psychometrically correct analysis of the dimensionality of the MACI.
 Other studies consist of concurrent validity studies of the MMPI-2-RF which introduces a hierarchical model to the assessment of personality and psychopathology.The group is lead by Dr. Dorr and his research partner, Dr. C. Don Morgan of the KU School of Medicine-Wichita.
 At present there are nine graduate students active in the group.

-The primary focus of the Aviation Psychology and Human Factors lab concerns human factors and ergonomic design and evaluation of UAV Pilot and Sensor workstations and the development of design guidelines for UAV control interfaces.
-This lab is staffed by two PhD research scientists and one graduate student.
-It has Virtual research V8 HMD (head-mounted display), 2-sensor flock of birds motion tracker, CATIA V5 with Human Builder & Kinematics, and a flight simulator.
-This lab is affiliated with the National Institute of Aviation Research (NIAR, see below).
+The primary focus of the Aviation Psychology and Human Factors lab concerns human factors and ergonomic design and evaluation of UAV Pilot and Sensor workstations and the development of HMI design guidelines for UAV command and control interfaces.
+Our applied and theoretical research projects are designed to meet the immediate needs of our clients in regard of Human Information Processing, Human Computer Interaction, Automation, and Human Ergonomics.
+The lab is staffed by two research scientists and one graduate student, and is affiliated with the National Institute of Aviation Research.

 Director: Dr. Jibo He